jariarkko/arch-model-t/principlesreduxredux.md

-However, there is a significant difference between actual endpoints from a user's interaction perspective (e.g., another user) and from a system perspective (e.g., a third party relaying a message).
-Such intermediaries can provide a useful service.
-As {{I-D.thomson-tmi}}
+However, there is a significant difference between actual endpoints from a user's interaction perspective (e.g., another user) and from a system perspective (e.g., a party relaying a message).
+In general, there needs to be distinction between the intended interaction participants and the services used to carry this interaction out.
+These services are typically implemented as servers that provide, e.g., the messaging relay function.

+Thomson {{I-D.thomson-tmi}} discusses the role of intermediaries.
+We prefer to use the term services to underline all types of services can have issues -- including the simple case of an end-user contacting a server for some information.

-points out, networks themselves would not exist without intermediaries that can forward communications to others.
+In any case, as Thomson points out, intermediaries (or services) can provide a useful function.
+Networks themselves would not exist without intermediaries that can forward communications to others.
+Similarly, networks would not exist without services responding to communications sent by end users.

-PRINCIPLE: Limit the use of intermediaries, and what they can do.
+PRINCIPLE: Set clear limits what all services can do, and minimise the use of those services to cases where they are necessary.

+This is a general rule, but perhaps a few examples can illustrate it:

+* A router's role is to efficiently forward packets to their destination, not to differentiate the treatment based on what content is being carried.
+* The role of an information service web server is to provide that information, not to gather the identity or personal information about the user accessing information.
+* The role of a messaging service is to deliver messages to other users, not to process the contents of the messages.

-This principle applies at multiple layers in the stack.
-It is not just about intermediaries in the network and transport layers, but also on the application layer.
+Note that this principle applies at multiple layers in the stack.
+It is not just about intermediaries in the network and transport layers, but also intermediaries and services on the application layer.

-PRINCIPLE: Pass information only between the "real ends" of a conversation, unless the information is necessary for a useful function in an intermediary.
+PRINCIPLE: Pass information only between the "real ends" of a conversation, unless the information is necessary for a useful function in a service.

 For instance, a transport connection between two components of a system is not an end-to-end connection even if it encompasses all the